dfinity/response-verification/examples/http-certification/json-api/README.md

 }
 ```

-Responses are certified with a number of steps, which are encapsulated into a reusable function.
-The steps are:
+Responses are certified with a number of steps, which are encapsulated into a reusable function:

 - Retrieve the pre-computed CEL expression for the request path.
 - Insert the `Ic-CertificationExpression` header for the given response, with the corresponding stringified CEL expression as its value.